(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (b) Whenever a proposal for expulsion is received, the member concerned shall be given an opportunity to explain or of being heard before taking a decision.

-(c) The Council shall state reasons for expulsion and its decision shall be effective immediately.
+(c) The Council shall state the reasons for expulsion and its decision shall be effective immediately.

 (d) Any member aggrieved may appeal to the General Assembly against the decision of the Council and the decision of the General Assembly shall be final.